Surgery may include thalamotomy, pallidotomy or the placement of deep brain stimulation (DBS) devices.

 The DBS system maybe located in the thalamus, pallidum, or subthalamic nucleus.

-The Maryland Parkinson's Disease and Movement Disorders Center neurosurgical team includes Howard Eisenberg, M.D. from the Department of Neurosurgery.
+The Maryland Parkinson's Disease and Movement Disorders Center neurosurgical team includes Howard Eisenberg, MD, Chairman of the Department of Neurosurgery.

 For more information about the University Physicians Consultation and Referral Service, please call 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).